Posts

 Excuses and Sports Days

-Anyway I was planning on having some great photos for this update of Zara and her sports day yesterday.
+Sorry it has been a while since I have posted anything on the blog.
+I have been battling a cold for a week now which is reluctant to go completely.
+Due to this fact I have only been on the computer when it has been absolutely necessary :) Anyway I was planning on having some great photos for this update of Zara and her sports day yesterday.
 Unfortunately Zara fell off the swing before the sports event took place and banged up her chin.
 When I arrived she was still a bit upset and wanted to go home.
 We stayed to watch some of her classmates run and do different things but she wasn't into it at all.
 I do, however, hope to have some good pictures on Saturday as its Joshua's turn for his sports day.

 Matany, Northern Uganda

-Yesterday Simon along with a MAF Representative from the UK, Martin Rodgers flew some people up to Matany (town in the north of Uganda).
+Matany Town The "Twins" Yesterday Simon along with a MAF Representative from the UK, Martin Rodgers flew some people up to Matany (town in the north of Uganda).
 Due to the fact that this was the only stop on the manifest they were able to take a tour of the local hospital which is run by Italians.
 This was quite an eye opener as they were able to go into all areas of the hospital due to the fact that the management at the hospital know MAF so well.
 A lady 20 minutes earlier had just given birth to twins, a boy and a girl.
 They were also allowed into the operating theatre to see the lady being stitched up (she had had a c-section).
 Funnily enough there are no photos of that room. :) I think Simon and Martin made a hasty retreat from that scene and moved onto the next location.
 It was great for Simon and Martin to visit with the people that MAF serves on a more personal level.
-Most times the flight schedules don't allow it but there are always the rare occasions when it does.
+Most times the flight schedules don't allow it but there are always the rare occasions when it doe...

 God is at work!

 Don't forget to check out the Jesus Film Ministries link for the new stories and prayer requests.
 Many have come to know the Lord this week through this ministry as well as being challenged in their Christian lives.
-Be encouraged God is at work!
+Be encouraged God is at work! http://www.mafspace.org/JesusFilmMinistries/

 Animals of all sorts :)

+Zara and her new friend, a highland cow or for you Scots out there a "heiland coo".
 Joshua and Zara love playing animal games.
 This was them pretending to be puppies (their favourite).
 Before that they were pretending to be monkeys and lions.
 Anyone watching us must have thought we were mad.

 "No Vacancies"